Looking down from the summit.

 During that winter, snow storms heavily favored divide and west, but little

 if any precipitation fell on the Front Range.
-This left Echo's opening day
+This left Echo's

 solely dependant on snowmaking.
 Despite the unfavorable weather